Delicious grilled okra is ready in just a few minutes, and the grilling eliminates any sliminess.

 Ingredients

-Fresh okra: Okra is in season in the summer, so that's when you are most likely to find it in the supermarket.
-I don't recommend using frozen.
+- Fresh okra: Okra is in season in the summer, so that's when you are most likely to find it in the supermarket.

-Olive oil: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil: I love cooking with this delicious oil.
+But you can use avocado oil if you prefer an oil with a higher smoke point.
 Melted ghee is another tasty option.

 Variations